apify/actor-inspector-agent/README.md

 - **Code quality:**
   - Rating: Unknown (Based on best practices).
-  - Description: While direct analysis was unavailable, the actor is expected to follow best practices, ensuring organized, efficient, and secure code.
+  - Description: While direct analysis was unavailable, the Actor is expected to follow best practices, ensuring organized, efficient, and secure code.

 - **Actor quality:**
   - Rating: Great
-  - Description: The actor exhibits excellent documentation, with comprehensive guidance, use case examples, detailed input properties, and a user-friendly design that aligns with best practices.
+  - Description: The Actor exhibits excellent documentation, with comprehensive guidance, use case examples, detailed input properties, and a user-friendly design that aligns with best practices.

 - **Actor uniqueness:**
   - Rating: Good
-  - Description: Although there are similar actors, its unique design for LLM integration and enhanced HTML processing options provide it with a distinct niche.
+  - Description: Although there are similar Actors, its unique design for LLM integration and enhanced HTML processing options provide it with a distinct niche.

 - **Pricing:**
   - Rating: Good